-The other night as I was reading those scholarship applications, it occurred to me that you, dear reader, might want to know what I was thinking as I pored over all those pages.
+Looking back at all of the scholarship applications I read over the years, it occurred to me that you, dear reader, might want to know what I was thinking as I pored over all those pages.
 So I decided to jot down my top tips for you scholarship hopefuls—and you should all be scholarship hopefuls!

 Cut the fluff

 When it comes to scholarship application essays, we can tell when you’re fluffing things up to meet a word count.
 We also know when you use the thesaurus/synonym replace tool to find fancier words.
 And we can tell if you're "overstating" just how much you actually did.
 None of these things reflect well on an applicant.

 At the end of the day, stick to the given scholarship essay prompt and give details, but make sure they’re meaningful details.
 If you're having trouble coming up with examples, ask people who know you well (like trusted teachers, guidance counselors, family, and even friends) for feedback.
 And, above all, be genuine.

 This includes both longer scholarship essay, short-answer questions, and even the basic details, like your name, address, etc. I know catching errors can be hard.
 Even I miss mistakes, and I supposedly do this stuff for a living.
 But you should still try to submit as perfect a scholarship application as possible.
 Misspelled words, misused homonyms (words that sound the same but have different meanings and spellings, like “their” and “there”), and missing words altogether just look bad.

 Here are some tips, from one editor to another, that can help you clean up your scholarship apps—and any other writing: